logo

 repair cafe

-This is a FREE service – all freely given by our amazing volunteers - but we will be very grateful for your support.
-Any donations you are able to offer will go towards our running costs.
+This is a FREE service (except for any parts used which we ask you to pay for) – all freely given by our amazing volunteers - it costs £100 a month to run the Repair Cafe in room hire, insurance and other costs.
+Any donations you are able to make will be gratefully received and will go towards our running costs.

-We welcome new volunteers.
 Do you have any repair skills?
+If so, you might like to join our team of repairers if it's a skill that is in demand.
 Even if we already have a repairer with the same skills, it’s useful to have someone to step in if they’re away for some reason so that we don’t have to disappoint people who bring repairs.
-If you would like to help, please email: repaircafewin20REMOVEREMOVEREMOVE@REMOVEgmailREMOVE.REMOVEcom or oneplanetwincantonREMOVEREMOVEREMOVE@REMOVEgmailREMOVE.REMOVEcom
+If you would like to help, please email: oneplanetwincantonREMOVEREMOVEREMOVE@REMOVEgmailREMOVE.REMOVEcom

 One Planet Wincanton page facebook